How to Intonate Your Guitar: A Step-by-Step Guide for Electric and Acoustic

-Intonation is the process of adjusting string length so that your guitar plays in tune across the entire fretboard — not just at the open position.
+Intonation is the process of adjusting string length so that your guitar plays in tune across the entire fretboard, not just at the open position.
+This requires a combination of precision and patience, but with the right tools and techniques, you can achieve perfect intonation on your electric or acoustic guitar.

 What You'll Need